 Oil the pizza pan(s) generously with oil to keep the pizza from sticking.
 Sprinkle the pan(s) with cornmeal.

 Transfer the dough to a lightly floured surface and knead briefly.
-Using your hands or a rolling pin, shape the dough to be slightly larger than size of the pan(s).
-Place the dough onto the oiled pans.
+Using your hands or a rolling pin, shape the dough to be slightly larger than the size of the pan(s).
+Transfer the dough on the oiled pans.

 Press the dough to the edges of the pan, if it has shrunk slightly.
 Crimp the edges or fold over to create a crust.
 Brush some olive oil on the top of the dough.
 Prick the surface with a fork.

-Add desired toppings.
+Add sauce, cheese, and desired toppings.
 Bake for 12-15 minutes in preheated oven until pizza is golden brown.
 Remove from oven and cool before slicing.

 Try our Marinara Sauce to top your pizza.
 Another easy sauce to make is to use tomato paste.
 Spread the paste on the pizza dough and sprinkle it with a little garlic powder and Italian seasoning.